-- Students should read interactive notes and complete the coding challenges by writing their own code. - The students should then use the code blocks to construct their code. - Click the Run button to check your code by running it.
+- Students should read interactive notes and complete the coding challenges. - The students should write their code in Python, referring to the notes as required. - Click the Run button to check your code by running it.
 Then press the Mark button to see if your code is correct and to see feedback for your solution.